 Variadic Functions in Go

-In this tutorial, we are going to discuss Variadic Functions in the Go language.
+In this tutorial, we are going to discuss Variadic Functions in Go language.
 A variadic function is a function that accepts zero, one, or more values as a single argument.

 Variadic Functions in Go